 FOUR MORE SUGGESTIONS:

 - Consider an experiment of two practice SATs and two practice ACTs on consecutive weekends.
+Or during a vacation, on consecutive days.
 This gives clarity about which test gives the better likelihood of a top score.
-The Official SAT Study Guide and The Real ACT Prep Guide provide the comparison opportunity.
+The Official SAT Study Guide and The Official ACT Prep Guide provide the comparison opportunity.

 - Don’t prep long, but prep WELL.
-Ivy Bound encourages only 3 – 9 months for SAT tutoring.
+Ivy Bound encourages only 3 – 6 months for ACT/SAT tutoring.
 When done well, no student has to be saddled with 20 – 24 months.

 - Don’t take the SAT “cold”.
 Unless you can attain a score that will guarantee you admission to your cherished program, testing cold is a wasted opportunity.
 Do at least SOME prep.
 Get to a level where you can on a good day show a great score (for the colleges you aspire to attend) on at least ONE section.
 Once one section is “nailed”, it’s good for life at most colleges, and thus the student might be able to end study on that section and concentrate on the other two sections.

-- Ideally, do all prep you expect to do before the first SAT.
-That gives you the chance to make it the last SAT as well.
+- Ideally, do all prep you expect to do before the first ACT/ SAT.
+That gives you the chance to make it the last test as well.

-All of the above suggestions apply to the ACT.
-Colleges do not need both an SAT and an ACT, and we know of NONE that has even a mild preference (BYU’s former preference for ACT ended last year).
-All other things being equal, the SAT is typically more coachable with less tutoring time, and more colleges “super-score” (i.e. cherry-pick the best sections) on the SAT than the ACT as of 2011.
-A student with a poor ability to learn new vocabulary may be better off on ACT, which does not directly test vocabulary.
+Colleges do not need both an SAT and an ACT, and we know of NONE that has even a mild preference (BYU’s former preference for ACT ended in 2010).
+All other things being equal, the SAT typically takes less tutoring time, but there is for most students a need for extra self-study of vocabulary, which the SAT tests indirectly.
+Also, more colleges “super-score” (i.e. cherry-pick the best sections) on the SAT than the ACT.
+However, the ACT now offers more practice tests for students and thus is a bit more “coachable”.